King of England Edward PLANTAGENET, I

 Last Modified 7 Aug 2018

-Mother Eleanor of PROVENCE, d.
+Mother Eleanor of PROVENCE d.
 24 Jun 1291

-Married 4 Jan 1235/36 [1
+Marriage 4 Jan 1235/36 [1

 Family ID F07534 Group Sheet | Family Chart

-Family 1 Eleanor of CASTILE, b.
-1241, d.
+Family 1 Princess, Queen Eleanor of CASTILE, b.
+1241 d.
 27 Nov 1290 (Age 49 years)

-Married 1 Nov 1254 Monastery of Las Huelgas, Burgos, Spain Find all individuals with events at this location [1
+Marriage 1 Nov 1254 Monastery of Las Huelgas, Burgos, Spain Find all individuals with events at this location [1

 Children

-1. Joan of ACRE, b.
-1272, d.
+1. Princess Joan of ACRE, b.
+1272 d.
 10 May 1305 (Age 33 years)

 Last Modified 7 Aug 2018